CanCanCommunity/cancancan/README.md

 ### 3. Handle Unauthorized Access

 If the user authorization fails, a `CanCan::AccessDenied` exception will be raised.
-You can catch this and modify its behavior in the +ApplicationController+.
+You can catch this and modify its behavior in the `ApplicationController`.

 ```ruby
 class ApplicationController < ActionController::Base